EdelCorbett/harry-potter-pp2/README.md

 ![home page](documentation/hp-game-images/home-page-image%2Cpng.png)

 ## How to Play
-* Opens when how to play is pressed\*Contains instruction for game.
+* Opens when how to play is pressed
----
+* Contains instruction for game.

 ![How to play](documentation/hp-game-images/modal-image.png)

 # Game Page